deepanshs/mrsimulator/docs/user_guide/io/mrsim_IO.rst

 All values are serialized with units when applicable, but you may call ``json(units=False)`` if you wish to serialize values without units.

-Similarly, all **mrsimulator** objects can be loaded from a dictionary representation.
+Similarly, all **MRSimulator** objects can be loaded from a dictionary representation.
 Here we construct the same site as a dictionary and call :meth:`~mrsimulator.Site.parse_dict_with_units` to create a :ref:`site_api` object from a dictionary.